-Our Board of Directors currently consists of seven directors and will consist of six directors following our Annual Meeting.
-In accordance with our amended and restated certificate of incorporation and our amended and restated bylaws, a majority of our Board of Directors may fix the number of directors.
+Our Board of Directors consists of Messrs.
+Kindler, Cohen, Fry, Meister, Parker, Savas and Spiegel.
+In accordance with our amended and restated certificate of incorporation and our amended and restated bylaws, a majority of our Board of Directors may fix the number of directors, which is currently set at seven.
 Each director is to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
 At any meeting of our Board of Directors, the presence in person of a majority of the total number of directors then in office will constitute a quorum for all purposes.
-Pursuant to the Investor Rights Agreement, MacAndrews currently has the right to designate as nominees four directors.
+Pursuant to the Investor Rights Agreement, M&F currently has the right to designate as nominees four directors.
 The MacAndrews Nominees are Messrs.
-Kindler, Cohen, Savas, and Weiner.
+Kindler, Cohen, Meister and Savas.